rawatshakshi20-cpu/maven-toys-sales-analysis-powerbi/README.md

 ---

 ## **🧮 DAX Logic**
-I used DAX to create the following key metrics:
+I used DAX to create calculated measures, dynamic visuals and conditional logic the following key metrics:
 * **Total Revenue & Profit:** Accurate totals using row-level math.
 * **YTD Comparison:** Compares 2022 vs. 2023 for the same months (Jan–Sept) to keep the growth numbers fair.
 * **Profit Margin %:** A calculation to show how much of our sales is actual profit.